malav097/shell-emotions/README.md

 ![](assets/docs/eyes_example.gif)

-**NOTE: If you are using Powershell on Windows 10 you MUST use `Ctrl-BREAK` to terminate the application**

 **The ascii animations were created using a modified version of [Joedang's converter](https://github.com/Joedang/termimation)**

 ## Workflow for getting the ascii frames